zbynekdrlik/obs-yt-player/phases/Phase-07-Universal-Metadata-Cleaning.md

-# Phase 08 – Universal Metadata Cleaning
+# Phase 07 – Universal Metadata Cleaning

 ## Goal
-Apply consistent metadata cleaning to ALL sources (AcoustID, iTunes, title parsing) to ensure clean, consistent song titles without annotations or extra information.
+Apply consistent metadata cleaning to ALL sources (Gemini, title parsing) to ensure clean, consistent song titles without annotations or extra information.

 ## Version Increment
 **This phase adds new features** → Increment MINOR version (e.g., from 1.7.0 to 1.8.0)